spicrd/fluidv4rs/README.md

 The mixin must be initialized inside a selector.
 It takes two params: a default name for the variables and a list of every value needed.
 The list takes strings or maps and can be mixed.

 ### String
-The string value will contains two or four numbers separated by dashes.
+The string value contains two or four numbers separated by dashes.
 The numbers represent the minimum value, maximum value, minimum viewport value and maximum viewport value.
 For example, it can be `"16-200"` or `"16-200-320-1920"`.
 ```
 "min-max-minViewport-maxViewport"
 ```

 ### Map
-There is six properties that exist for a map value.
+There's six properties that exist for a map value.
 | Property | Type | Example | Description |
 | -------- | ---- | ------- | ----------- |
 | name | string | "custom-name" | A custom name that replace the default one |